Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 macros.
 Rust macros are metaprogramming, which means the Rust toolchain will change the code before compiling it into a binary.
-For Rust this features expands to allowing full Rust code withing metaprogramming, making entire programs possible at compile time.@Rust_macros ReSet currently only uses this feature via gtk-rs or default macros provided by the standard library, however, it could become a vital tool for the creation of a plugin system which is mentioned in @PluginSystem.
+For Rust this features expands to allowing full Rust code withing metaprogramming, making entire programs possible at compile time @Rust_macros.
+ReSet currently only uses this feature via gtk-rs or default macros provided by the standard library, however, it could become a vital tool for the creation of a plugin system which is mentioned in @PluginSystem.